sabid02/sabid02/README.md

 - 👋 Hi, I’m @sabid02
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently working in the MERN stack
 - 💞️ I’m looking to collaborate on web-based projects
 - 📫 email me at sabidr02@gmail.com